 Brazil is the fifth-largest wine producer in the southern hemisphere, behind Argentina, Australia, South Africa and Chile, yet have been slow to appear in London restaurants.
 At Raizes you can try some award-winning wines including several European varieties, Casa Valduga’s Merlot and Chardonnay, Aurora’s Brut Chardonnay.
 Or try Vinicola Guaspari and Vinicola Salton for an elegant fizz with a refreshing finish.

 Summary review: Raizes’ food and drinks menu is well priced for London.
 They have an excellent range of home-cooked style dishes, a good selection of well made petiscos, lively ambiance and friendly staff for a taste of Rio in London.
+In addition, we found out that the restaurant offers a special menu for Valentine’s Day like hear-shaped pizzas, oyster specials, red velvet cake, strawberry ice cream and more.
+Also for more romantic atmosphere, the tables in the restaurant are decorated with red or pink details, heart-shaped elements, and in the center of the table there is a beautiful and unique rose from Eternity Rose which if you want, you can gift to your beloved.

 If you want your wedding to be special and different, consider some of these Unique London wedding venues: